Pierre Clostermann

 Pierre-Henri Clostermann (28 February 1921 - 22 March 2006) was a World War II French ace fighter pilot.

 During the conflict he has been claimed to have achieved 33 air-to-air combat victories, earning the accolade "France's First Fighter" from General Charles de Gaulle.
-His wartime memoir, The Big Show (Le Grand Cirque) became a notable bestseller.
-After the war, he worked as an engineer and was the youngest Member of France's Parliament.
+His wartime memoir, The Big Show (Le Grand Cirque) became a notable bestseller, selling over three millions of copies.
+William Faulkner commented that this is the finest aviation book to come out of World War II.
+After the war, he worked as an engineer and was elected the youngest Member of France's Parliament.

 Early life between Brazil, France and the USA

 Clostermann was born and raised in Curitiba, Brazil, into a French diplomatic family.
 He was the only son of Madeleine Carlier from Lorraine and Jacques Clostermann from Alsace.
 He was perfectly fluent in Portuguese.
 There, he met French superstars of the time Jean Mermoz and Henri Guillaumet, then Aéropostale pilots.
 In 1935, he received his first flight on the seaplane Latécoère 521 "Lieutenant de Vaisseau Paris" on the Lac de Biscarrosse in South West France.
 In 1937, at the age of sixteen, he learned to fly at the Brazilian flying club in Manguinhos on Bücker Bü 131 Jungmann and Bü 133 Jungmeister with German pilot Karl Benitz (died in 1943, Russia).
 After receiving flying tuition, he completed his secondary education in France and gained his private pilot's licence in 1937.

 In 1937, he studied at the Franco-Brazilian high school Molière, in Rio de Janeiro.
 At the same time, he began writing columns for the newspaper Correio da Manhã.

 From 1938 to 1940, he took aeronautical engineering courses at the Ryan School of Aeronautics in San Diego, in the United States of America.
 In 1940, he obtained his aeronautical engineering diploma and his professional pilot's license.
 He then joined England, via Brazil, Uruguay and South Africa, to join the Free French Air Force.
 He already had 315 flight hours under his belt.